camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 }
 ```

-This yields the next 3 user task items after the last one from the first search request’s result.
+This yields the next three user task items after the last one from the first search request’s result.

 ## Date values